Tag: backward

 Genesis 22:1–18, Isaiah 45:11–17, Matthew 4:1–11

-Genesis has many passages in it that Christians, Jews, and non-believers over.
-Often it is our own pride, and sometimes it is us looking back upon those “backward and ignorant” people, with all our knowledge and obviously “better” culture.
-This passage in Genesis (22:1–18) is often one of the hard ones, as God calls upon Abraham to sacrifice his only of his wife Sarah.
-This appears problematic as God later condemns such human sacrifice.
+Genesis has many passages in it that Christians, Jews, and non-believers stumble over.
+Often it is our own pride, and sometimes it is us looking back upon those “backward and ignorant” people, with all our and obviously “better” culture.
+This passage in Genesis (22:1–18) is often one of the hard ones, as God calls upon Abraham to his only son of his wife Sarah.
+This appears problematic as God later condemns such sacrifice.
 It is to result in the death penalty.
 Yet, God still calls for it.
 The easy answer is that God was “just” testing Abraham.
 God already knew that a ram would be provided.
 If so, to us it is a cruel test.
 To Abraham and the cultures around him, it was still cruel, but it was part of god worship (note, not God worship).
-We also have to understand that Isaac was the fulfillment of God’s to Abraham regarding descendants.
-God requested that Abraham kill the very legacy (so it seemed) that God had promised.
+We also have to understand that Isaac was the fulfillment of God’s promise to Abraham regarding descendants.
+God requested that Abraham kill the very (so it seemed) that God had promised.

-Even as God with us, walks our road.
+Even as God with us, Jesus walks our road.
 The temptations that Jesus faced in the desert are common to mankind (survival, security, pride/power).
 Since Jesus walked with us and Jesus is God, humanity and God became in a way that Abraham could never have imagined, and Isaiah couldn’t fully comprehend.
-Even we really cannot fully comprehend it, and we (through the church) have had a long time to figure it out.
+Even we really cannot fully comprehend it, and we (through the ) have had a long time to figure it out.

 1) During his temptations, Jesus says, “Man must not live on bread alone but on every that comes from the mouth of God,” quoted Deuteronomy 8:3.
 If Jesus is the word (John 1:1–3), and Jesus is the bread, how does that cause you to rethink Jesus’ answer?